robertdebock/katacoda-scenarios/fun-with-docker/step4.md

 # Task
 Generate a random password with the container "myimage", save the password in the file "password.txt" (hint: `openssl rand -base64 32`)

+Don't rewrite the Dockerfile, but use `docker run ...` to run the existing image wiht a different command.